matgawin/cj/README.md

 # Journal Management System

-A complete journal management system that helps you create and maintain journal entries with automatic timestamp updates.
+A complete journal management system that helps you create and maintain journal entries with automatic timestamp updates and home manager support.

 ## Features